SleeplessOne1917/lemmy-bot/README.md

 - `reportPrivateMessage(form: ReportPrivateMessage)`: Report a private message.
 Accepts an object with the following properties:
   - `privateMessage_id` number
   - `reason` string
 - `uploadImage(image: Buffer)`: Upload an image to pictrs.
-Returns a promise with an `UploadImageReponse`.
+Returns a promise with an `UploadImageResponse`.
+- `resolveObject(form: string | { community: string, instance: string })`: Resolves an object on a remote interest.
+Use this to federate with communities that aren't showing up on your instance yet. **Note**: If passing in a string, make sure it is in the format "!'community name'@'instance domain'".

 #### Community moderator